MUICT-SERU/SP2019-08-TEDDY/detection-mode/README.md

 	- output results location, NOT WITHIN THE REPO (absolute path recommended)
 	- name for the Elasticsearch index of the repo (no whitespace allowed)
 	- Example: `.\AutoRunThorughComs https://github.com/pallets/flask.git \home\flask-results flask`
+4. NOTE: Detection mode takes a considerable amount of time to complete depending on the repository's size and number of commits present.